ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-vue.md

 <framework-specific-section frameworks="vue">
 | ## Grid Options
 |
-| The `gridOptions` object is a 'one stop shop' for the entire interface into the grid, commonly used if using plain JavaScript.
-| Grid options can however be used instead of, or in addition to, normal framework binding.
+| The `gridOptions` object can be used instead of, or in addition to, normal framework binding.
 If an option is set via `gridOptions`, as well as directly on the component, then the component value will take precedence.
 |
 | The example below shows the different types of items available on `gridOptions`.
 |